honzik666/docker-gbp/README.md

 One idea that comes to mind is to build the package directly using **debuild** inside of the container (**gbp** natively uses debuild).
 The problem is that **git-buildpackage** has many dependencies and the build of the package would **NOT** happen in a minimal system.
 Therefore, it is cleaner to build the package in pbuilder environment.

 This all looks very nice and smooth, there is one drawback, though: creating pbuilder environment and executing pbuilder (**gbp**) requires bind mounting /proc /dev/shm and other special filesystems.
-This is possible **only if** the container runs in privileged mode.
+This is possible **only if** the container runs in privileged mode (see the example above).